Chapter 9 - General Provisions

 - A decision that this policy was violated shall be made upon the record provided by the investigator and any comments submitted by the complainant or respondent; and shall be based on the totality of circumstances surrounding the conduct complained of, including but not limited to: the context of that conduct, its severity, frequency, whether it was physically threatening, humiliating, or was simply offensive in nature.
 Facts will be considered on the basis of what is reasonable to persons of ordinary sensitivity and not on the particular sensitivity or reaction of an individual.

-- If the appropriate vice president who has authority over the respondent determines that this policy was violated, he or she will refer the matter for disciplinary action in accord with UTSA’s applicable disciplinary procedures.
+- If the appropriate vice president who has authority over the respondent determines that this policy was violated, he or she will refer the matter for disciplinary action in accordance with UTSA’s applicable disciplinary procedures.
 Implementation of disciplinary action against faculty and staff will be handled in accordance with UTSA’s policy and procedures for discipline and dismissal of faculty and employees.
 Disciplinary actions can include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, and dismissal.
 Implementation of disciplinary action against students will be referred to the Office of Student Conduct and Community Standards for processing in accordance with the Student Code of Conduct.
-The Student Code of Conduct is located in the UTSA Information Bulleting at www.utsa.edu/infoguide.
+The Student Code of Conduct is located in the UTSA Information Bulletin at www.utsa.edu/infoguide.
 Student disciplinary actions may include, but are not limited to, probation, suspension, or expulsion.

 - The complainant and the respondent shall be informed in writing of the appropriate vice president’s decision and be provided a copy of the final statement of findings.
 However, if a complaint is filed against a student, information sent to the complainant will be in compliance with the Family Education Rights and Privacy Act.